 With well over half a century of strong financial performances, Nike has generally earned a consensus blue-chip stock rating.
 This is reserved for large companies that consistently attain solid returns over the long term.
 All stocks come with an inherent level of risk due to their volatility.
 Blue-chips, on the other hand, are about as steady an equity investment as you can have.

-Howmuch.net completed a study in 2017 on the return potential of some of the top brands in the U.S., including Nike.
-The results of the study illustrate that had you invested $1,000 in Nike in 2007, by the conclusion of October 2017, your money would have grown to $3,319.
+Howmuch.net completed a study in 2019 on the return potential of some of the top brands in the U.S., including Nike.
+The results of the study illustrate that had you invested $100 in Nike in 1980, by 2019, your money would have grown to $6 million.

 Nike Stock: Should You Buy It?